 Ethical issues related to promotion can be analyzed under two headings as advertising and personal selling.
 Today, advertisements have turned out to become "an authority in society".
 Advertisements tell consumers many things.
 They show us how to have an image for a model; to but something, use it, and then buy something else to substitute it with.
 Consumers also learn from advertisements that they can purchase success, happiness and love when buying the goods and services being advertised.
 Due to this role that advertisements have developed in our society, ethical examination has emerged.
 Unilateral advertising message, preconceived advertising messages, advertisements' breaking programmers are criticized (Chonko, 1995: 225-226).
 Whether advertisements are ethics or not is determined according to the extent of loss of advertisements to consumers.
 Ethical problems in advertising can be analyzed under two main headings: the content of advertising message and agent/customer relationships (Dunn/Barban/Krugman/Reid, 1990: 78).
-The relationship between advertising advertising promises that cannot be kept.
+The relationship between advertising and ethics can be analysed from the point of view of persuasive trait of advertising, deception, puffery and making promises that cannot be kept.
 Other ethical issues related to advertising include advertising to children, demonstrations, mock-ups, endorsements and testimonials (Drumwright, 1993: 610).